Almost a year back I wrote a post about real estate analyst interview; it mostly covered the questions being asked.

-Rental yield is used to calculate the yield (return) of an asset whereas the cap rate is used to find the value (capitalized value) of an income generating real estate asset.
+Rental yield is used to calculate the yield (return) of an asset whereas the cap rate is used to find the value (capitalized value) of an income-generating real estate asset.

 What are the prevalent area measurement methodologies?
 Why should you use RICS and not BOMA?

-Why should choose one over other?
+Why should choose one over the other?

 There can be various reasons, but we should go with the industry practice in our area of operation.

-In mixed-use development how do you allocate the infra cost / land cost / service charge?
+In mixed-use development how do you allocate the infra cost/land cost/service charge?

 Infra cost and land cost can be allocated on the basis of gross floor area (GFA), net sellable area (NSA) or in proportion to the projected revenue.